-Non-degree students
+Non- specialized degree students

-Non-degree students may only remain in extended enrollment for one payment period (each academic module).
-A non-degree student who achieves the required SAP minimums at the end of the payment period (each academic module) that he or she is in extended enrollment will be placed back into good standing.
-A non-degree student who does not achieve the required SAP minimums at the end of the payment period (each academic module) that he or she is in extended enrollment will be dismissed.
+Non- specialized degree students may only remain in extended enrollment for one payment period (each academic module).
+A non- specialized degree student who achieves the required SAP minimums at the end of the payment period (each academic module) that he or she is in extended enrollment will be placed back into good standing.
+A non- specialized degree student who does not achieve the required SAP minimums at the end of the payment period (each academic module) that he or she is in extended enrollment will be dismissed.

-Degree students
+Specialized Degree students

-Degree students will be placed on extended enrollment for one payment period (each academic term).
-If a degree student cannot meet the required standards within one payment period (each academic term), but can meet the standards within two payment periods, this may be approved as part of the appeal process.
-Degree students who achieve the required SAP minimums at the end of the specified payment period (each academic term) that they are in extended enrollment will be placed back into good standing.
-Degree students who do not achieve the required SAP minimums at the end of the specified payment period (each academic term) that they are in extended enrollment will be dismissed.
+Specialized degree students will be placed on extended enrollment for one payment period (each academic term).
+If a specialized degree student cannot meet the required standards within one payment period (each academic term), but can meet the standards within two payment periods, this may be approved as part of the appeal process.
+Specialized degree students who achieve the required SAP minimums at the end of the specified payment period (each academic term) that they are in extended enrollment will be placed back into good standing.
+Specialized degree students who do not achieve the required SAP minimums at the end of the specified payment period (each academic term) that they are in extended enrollment will be dismissed.